JHU-PL-Lab/www-fpse/lecture/basic-modules.md

   - The latter term is used in math, e.g. "a DFA has signature D = (S, Σ, τ, s0, F)"
 * When a module is defined in a file `simple_set.ml`, make a file `simple_set.mli` for its corresponding module type
     - the added "`i`" is for "interface"
-* You don't need an `.mli` file if there is nothing to hide, the type will be inferred
+* You don't need an `.mli` file if there is nothing to hide, the module type will be inferred
     - But, even if nothing is hidden the `.mli` is important as a document of what is provided to users
     - all assignments come with an `.mli` file so you can get used to that format.